-- The bulk of the capital budget is spent on trading services (56.7%) which is basically infrastructure related: - The 2013/14 budget focuses largely on electricity and road transport and the 2014/15 budget focus on road transport, water and waste water management; - Significant increase in sport and recreation with an increase of 194.1% is noticeable; - Borrowing constitute 8.4% of the capital funding over the MTREF period; - Internally generated funding constitutes 2.9% of the total capital budget.
+- The bulk of the capital budget is spent on trading services (56.7%) which is basically infrastructure related. - The 2013/14 budget focusses largely on electricity and road transport and the 2014/15 budget focus on road transport, water and waste water management - Significant increase in sport and recreation with an increase of 194.1% is noticeable - The 2014/15 budget shows a decrease of 15.3% in comparison to 2013/14 adjustment budget.
+The 2015/16 MTREF period also shows a decrease with an increase again in the 2016/17 financial year. - Borrowing constitute 8.4% of the capital funding over the MTREF period - o Internally generated funding constitutes 2.9% of the total capital budget.